Adult & Child Case Management

-HDC offers therapy in individual, family and group settings.
-Some of the problems addressed by HDC’s therapists include depression, anxiety, grief, abuse, life stress, family and marital issues, pain management, eating disorders and anger management.
-Services are open to children, adolescents & adults.
-Most major insurance plans are accepted and sliding fee is available with eligibility requirements for uninsured clients.
-Psychotherapy is available in our Cloquet, Duluth, Moose Lake, and Two Harbors offices.
+HDC offers therapy in individual, family, and group settings.
+Some issues addressed by HDC therapists include depression, anxiety, grief, abuse, life stress, family and marital issues, pain management, eating disorders, and anger management.
+Services are open to children, adolescents, and adults.